Erlebnispark Tripsdrill: Current park management and attractions

 Its largest installation to date, Mammut, built in 2008, is an entirely wooden roller coaster, the first of its kind in Southern Germany, and themed as a sawmill.
 Nearly 860 m long and costing approximately 6 million euros, the roller coaster was designed by the renowned Ingenieur Büro Stengel GmbH, a design firm founded by Werner Stengel, and responsible for structures such as Millennium Force at Cedar Point and Kingda Ka at Six Flags Great Adventure.
 In July 2009, extreme in-line skater Dirk Auer travelled the rails of the coaster at speeds of up to 90 km/h, using specially modified skates.
 The stunt took just over 60 seconds and set a new world record.

 Wildlife Park

 Expanded in 1972 from a petting zoo to 47 ha dedicated to nature and animals, Tripsdrill's wildlife park looks after 130 animals of various species.
 Most of the animals can be fed and petted by visitors year-round.
 As well as "wild horses", the 35 ha of forests and fields of the wildlife park are home to Arctic wolves, mouflons, fallow deer, raccoons, brown bears, and others.
 There are falconry demonstrations and feeding viewings, several paths, and a playground area.
+Entry into the wildlife park is included in admission tickets for the theme park.